 Now, don’t let my grouchy mood fool you – the trip did include more than a few scenic spots and several very tranquil moments.
 The drive to Harrisburg (PA 208 & US 322) and the drive up the Delaware Bay on DE 9 were definite highlights of the trip, and would have still been highlights even if the other areas hadn’t been clogged with belligerent tourists and locals.
 I desperately wish we’d had more time to explore the adorable villages of Kennett Square, Lititz, and Manheim.
 Amish Country is chock full of rolling hill farms, homemade delicacies, and handmade furniture to keep your homes and bellies full and your wallets relatively empty.

-All of that being said, though, a very good friend of mine and I were heavily considering Kitts Hummock as a destination for our 3-day weekend motorcycle trip coming up in September.
+All of that being said, though, a very good friend of mine and I were heavily considering Kitts Hummock as a destination for our 3-day weekend motorcycle trip coming up in September (we ended up riding down through Kentucky‘s bourbon country, an incredible experience).
 After experiencing the journey, the people and the traffic along the way, I have to say that this trip is definitely no longer an option for that weekend.
-No matter where we end up, it’s almost certain to be an excellent journey – and will provide even more fodder for posts that I have yet to write!